microsoft/ADBench/ISSUES.md

         - Try to automate Windows SDK selection, and/or check properly for correct SDK and give clear error message
     - `main.cpp` - build fails with `DO_BA_BLOCK` and `DO_EIGEN`
 - Ceres
-    - Memory issue when building GMM at instance sizes above about d=20,K=50
+    - Memory issue when building GMM at instance sizes above about d=20, K=50
 - DiffSharp
-    - GMM build fails (expected float[] but got D[])
-    - BA is very slow (may just be slow, but could be an error)
-- Manual
-    - `ba_d.cpp` - refactor functions under `DO_CPP` to work without Eigen
-    - Perhaps add Hand derivative without Eigen
+    - GMM produces "NaN" for Jacobians when `d = 64`.
 - MuPad
     - Missing mex files for MuPad_Hand
-- PyTorch
-    - BA times out (as with DiffSharp, may just be slow or may be an error)
 - Theano
     - `run.bat` - remove hard path to Miniconda

-## Accuracy

-Use `ADBench/check_J.py` to compare the jacobian output files.
-There seem to be some problems with mismatches here.
+- Zygote
+    - GMM produces "NaN" for Jacobians when `d = 64`.